 - his or her birth has been registered in accordance with the provisions of the Births & Deaths Registration Act with the Department of Home Affairs.

-- A person in possession of permanent residence who has ordinarily resided in South Africa for at least 5 years after acquiring permanent residence status and who has not been absent from South Africa in any one of the past five years from the date of submitting his or her application for citizenship.
+- A person in possession of permanent residence who has ordinarily resided in South Africa for at least 5 years after acquiring permanent residence status and who has not been absent from South Africa for more than 90 days per year in any of the 5 years preceding the submission of his or her application for citizenship.